safdar-azeem/vue-ssr-lite/README.md

 ## Diagnostics

 Development (`vue-ssr-lite dev`) shows a rich but minimal dark error page in the browser and one concise active error in the terminal.
 Source and compiler metadata appear when Vite provides them.
+Request path and Error ID stay inside the collapsed Show details disclosure.
 The HTTP server stays running for recoverable application errors, Vite retries automatically after a source fix, and fixing one blocking error may reveal the next.
 When a trustworthy project-local source path is available, the browser file path stays readable and can ask Vite to open that file in the developer's editor.
 Production (`vue-ssr-lite start`) remains fail-fast.

 The default development terminal does not print the full stack or duplicate structured `ssr.runtime.unavailable` / `ssr.request.failed` objects for the same active compiler failure.